aprilkrg/django_code_along/PLAN.md

         fields = ('title', 'genre', 'premiere_date', 'review')
 ```

-Now we're going to change the view for the profile page, so that we're filtering shows by user's id.
+Now we're going to change the view for the profile page, so that we're filtering shows by user's id instead of the hardcoded 'O'.

-In `main_app/views.py` change this line:
+In `main_app/views.py` change this line in profile_show:
 ```python
 shows = Show.objects.filter(user_id=request.user.id)
 ```